Little Sisters of the Poor v. Price

 Share this Case

-The Supreme Court unanimously overturned the lower court rulings against the Little Sisters, ordered the government not to fine the Little Sisters, and said the lower courts should provide the government an opportunity “to arrive at an approach going forward that accommodates the petitioners’ religious beliefs.”
+In May 2016, the Supreme Court unanimously overturned lower court rulings against the Little Sisters, ordered the government not to fine the Little Sisters, and said the lower courts should provide the government an opportunity “to arrive at an approach going forward that accommodates the petitioners’ religious beliefs.”

-The unanimous decision by the Supreme Court was a big win for the Little Sisters.
+President Trump’s order and the unanimous decision by the Supreme Court was a big win for the Little Sisters.
 But that does not mean anyone lost.
-As the Little Sisters have argued all along, the ruling in no way bars the government from providing these services to women who want them as long as the government stops trying to take over the Little Sisters’ health plan.
+As the Little Sisters have argued all along, the solution in no way bars the government from providing these services to women who want them as long as the government stops trying to take over the Little Sisters’ health plan.
 In fact, any alternative delivery method the government chooses would likely be able to be applied—not only to women in religious plans—but to the tens of millions of women in corporate and government plans HHS had previously exempted from the mandate.

-President Obama confirmed that the HHS mandate was unnecessary by affirming that the government was still able to providing the mandated services for free to any woman who wanted them even after the Court ruling protected the Little Sisters from complying with the mandate.
-The President’s willingness to acknowledge that the Little Sisters’ religious objections have never threatened any woman’s access to contraception — that women can get that coverage “right now” and can “continue” to get it even without a takeover of the Little Sisters’ health plan — was the natural outcome of the evolution of the government’s argument in this case.
+Indeed, the previous administration confirmed that the HHS mandate was unnecessary by affirming that the government was still able to providing the mandated services for free to any woman who wanted them even after the Court ruling protected the Little Sisters from complying with the mandate.
+The previous administration’s stated willingness to acknowledge that the Little Sisters’ religious objections have never threatened any woman’s access to contraception — that women can get that coverage “right now” and can “continue” to get it even without a takeover of the Little Sisters’ health plan — was the natural outcome of the evolution of the government’s argument in this case.

 Frequently Asked Questions

 - Where was the lawsuit filed, and what is its status now?

 - How much are the fines if the Little Sisters do not comply?